crazzfeng/sendcloud-docs/docs/Analysis/reading-analytics.md

 Reading Time Statistics：

 Aurora SendCloud separates one day into twenty - four hour - points.
-When the recipient reads the email, we will count each of them by these hour - points.
+When the recipient reads the email, we will count each of them by these hour - points.This way, you can know when your recipient likes to read your email the most.
+So sending during this time period will give you the maximum return.